Yahweasel/yalap.js/configs/README.md

  * archive, extract, all for writing, reading, or writing and reading all formats supported by libarchive (not just the above three!)

+Each of these variants also has a `-p` sub-variant (e.g., `zip-p`), which adds extra entry properties (in particular, the Unix-y ones) at a modest cost to build size.
+The `-p` versions are not built by default and not included in distributions; if you need these extra properties, you'll have to build it yourself.

 (NOTE: “arcex” means archiver-extractor, by the same convention as “modem” or “codec”)